How To Do a Percutaneous Cricothyrotomy

 • Injury to or perforation of the posterior aspect of the trachea

-• Larynx, vocal cord, or thyroid injury
+• Larynx, vocal fold, or thyroid injury

 Late complications, recognized weeks or months after cricothyrotomy, include the following: